-Lori Plate, advisory board member of the UW Bachelor of Science in Applied Computing online degree program and the Director of Enterprise Applications at Johnsonville Sausage in Sheboygan Falls, WI, did not have a direct path into the IT industry.
+Lori Plate, advisory board member of the UW Bachelor of Science in Applied Computing online degree program and the Senior Director of IT at Johnsonville Sausage in Sheboygan Falls, WI, did not have a direct path into the IT industry.
 Plate graduated with a civil and environmental engineering degree from UW-Madison, but realized during her senior year internship that she didn’t want to be an engineer.

 Luckily, the IT market was (and still is) booming.
 Accounting and consulting firms were focused on hiring engineers to retrain as IT professionals, so after graduation, Plate started a career in IT consulting.
 From there, she took on various IT roles, working her way into positions at Miller Brewing and now Johnsonville Sausage.

 Plate’s passion for IT is rooted in supporting consumer products.
 The following Q&A explores her view of the current Wisconsin IT industry and how prospective IT professionals can find their own unique path into the field.

 What should individuals interested in applied computing and IT know?

 At Johnsonville, we are an enterprise that has become very reliant upon our ERP (enterprise resource planning) environment.
 This means that if our ERP environment goes down or isn’t functioning properly for some reason, products don’t go out the door—we cannot accept orders, produce, or invoice.
 There are times and certain environments where IT can go unnoticed, and I think it can be hard to appreciate just how integrated IT is in running the day-to-day operations of a company, brand, or manufacturing environment.

 It’s not just tech companies anymore where IT is needed.
 Every company, at some capacity, has IT needs.
 They need people to support it, and they need people to better understand how to leverage it to bring a competitive advantage to whatever industry they are in.

 What core competencies are needed today in the IT field?